Shoegaze: Rise of the scene

-In 1990, Ride emerged at the forefront of the movement.
-After signing with Creation Records the previous year, the group released three acclaimed EPs—Ride, Play, and Fall—followed by their debut album Nowhere.
-Their televised performance of "Drive Blind" on Snub TV coincided with their first EP's release, propelling them to national attention.
-Critics in Melody Maker and NME praised Ride's blend of dense guitar textures and melodic songwriting, while Nowhere—mixed by producer Alan Moulder after a troubled recording process—became one of the genre's defining works.
+In 1990, Ride emerged at the forefront of the shoegaze movement.
+After signing with Creation Records the previous year, the group released three consecutive EPs—Ride, Play, and Fall—followed by their debut album, Nowhere.
+Their televised performance of "Drive Blind" on Snub TV, which coincided with the release of their first EP, helped bring the band to wider attention.
+Melody Maker and NME critics praised Ride's blend of dense guitar textures and melodic songwriting, while Nowhere—mixed by producer Alan Moulder after a troubled recording process—became one of the genre's defining works.

-In February, Pale Saints released their debut album The Comforts of Madness, bridging dream pop and shoegaze's heavier edge.
-That same month, Lush issued the Mad Love EP, produced by Cocteau Twins' Robin Guthrie, whose mentorship refined the band's once-chaotic sound into a polished, "beautiful, primitive" record.
-In April, Creation Records released My Bloody Valentine's Glider EP, whose track "Soon" reached number 2 on the UK Indie Chart and was later described by Brian Eno as "the vaguest music ever to have been a hit."
-The label continued to expand the scene with debut EPs by Swervedriver (Son of Mustang Ford) and Slowdive (Slowdive EP), the latter earning Melody Maker's "Single of the Week."
+In February, Pale Saints released their debut album The Comforts of Madness, which NME described as having "absolutely no stinkers."
+That same month, Lush issued the Mad Love EP, produced by Cocteau Twins' Robin Guthrie, whose mentorship refined the band's once-chaotic sound into a polished, "beautiful, primitive" record, according to a Melody Maker review.
+In April, Creation released My Bloody Valentine's Glider EP, including the track "Soon", which reached number 2 on the UK Indie Chart and was later described by Brian Eno as "the vaguest music ever to have been a hit."
+The label also released debut EPs by Swervedriver (Son of Mustang Ford) and Slowdive (Slowdive EP), the latter earning Melody Maker's "Single of the Week."

-Meanwhile, The Boo Radleys released their debut album Ichabod and I on Action Records, which largely was overlooked by the press.
+Meanwhile, The Boo Radleys released their debut album, Ichabod and I, on Action Records, which received little attention from the press.
 Chapterhouse followed with the Freefall and Sunburst EPs, while Lush's Sweetness and Light EP demonstrated shoegaze's pop potential despite Melody Makers critique of its title track as "sorely over-produced".
 The year's end also saw Swervedriver's Rave Down EP, which bassist Adi Vines described as "ethereal metal" after it earned praise in a heavy metal magazine.

 By the end of 1990, shoegaze had gained significant underground traction.
 John Peel included three Ride songs on his year-end Festive Fifty list.
 Ride's Nowhere appeared in Melody Makers Top 30 albums of 1990 (#20), while My Bloody Valentine's Glider (#5), Ride's Fall (#7), and Lush's Mad Love (#19) featured in the magazine's year-end singles poll.

 The Scene That Celebrates Itself

-In the late 1980s and early 1990s, a small, close-knit community of indie bands emerged in the Thames Valley region, including Oxford, Reading, and London.
-Key groups such as Ride, Slowdive, Chapterhouse, Lush, Moose, and Swervedriver formed what became known as the original shoegaze scene, with the exception of My Bloody Valentine.
-The bands often attended each other's gigs, shared producers and labels (mainly Creation and 4AD), and even members, forming a friendly, self-supporting network rather than a competitive scene.
+One common thread the British music press used to group shoegaze bands together was that many of them came from the Thames Valley, a region including Oxford (home to Ride and Swervedriver) and Reading (Slowdive and Chapterhouse).
+These groups, along with Lush and Moose (both formed in London) constituted the core acts of the original shoegaze scene.
+My Bloody Valentine, however, wasn't part of the scene despite being the progenitors of the genre.